aisingapore/TagUI/README.md

 direction|BUY|SELL|BUY

 Tip - be sure to include the header row, because the first row will be assumed as header and ignored.
 If your flow file ends with extension .txt or .gui the datatable file extension will be .txt.csv or .gui.csv respectively.

 # Developers Reference
 TagUI is a young tool and it tries to do the task of automating UI interactions very well.
 It's designed to make prototyping, deployment and maintenance of UI automation easier by minimizing iteration time for each phase.
+Originally developed by a test automation engineer to avoid writing chunks of code when automating web interactions.

 ### API